 3. Have a doula present for your birth.
 A doula is a trained labor support professional.
 Research has shown that a doula’s presence reduces a laboring woman’s risk of requiring pain medications by 36% and forceps deliveries by 57%.
 Epidurals and forceps deliveries are both associated with increased incidence of tearing and episiotomies, so a doula is handy to have around when you’re trying to stay intact.
 Doulas are the most highly rated providers of labor support and work wonders in improving women’s birth experiences, so it won’t just be your perineum that thanks you.

-4. Deliver in an upright, hands-and-knees, or side-lying position.
+4. Don’t push on your back.
 Research clearly indicates that the worst possible position for delivering a baby is the very position most hospitals direct women to take–on the back, legs stretched out wide, feet in stirrups.
 The best positions for avoiding perineal trauma are unconventional in most U.S. hospitals, but the evidence is clear.
 If you want to maximize your chances of staying intact, don’t let hospital conventions hold you back.
-Be sure your caregivers know of your intention to deliver as you choose–upright, on your hands and knees, or on your side.
-Fortunately, the best positions for avoiding perineal trauma are also the ideal positions for a smoother, easier delivery, so you won’t be sorry about breaking with convention.
+Be sure your caregivers know of your intention to deliver as you choose–on your hands and knees, on your side, etc. Fortunately, the best positions for avoiding perineal trauma are also the ideal positions for a smoother, easier delivery, so you won’t be sorry about breaking with convention.

 5. Use “spontaneous” pushing rather than the conventional Valsalva method.
 Most women in U.S. hospitals are encouraged to take a deep breath, hold it for ten seconds and bear down–the Valsalva maneuver.
 Breaking with convention in this case is also beneficial for your perineum.
 Women who push spontaneously are more likely to avoid tearing.
 Spontaneous pushing typically involves shorter periods of pushing and more breathing in and out which promotes relaxation of the perineal tissues.
 A woman following her body’s instincts and impulses will deliver her baby far more easily, efficiently, and painlessly than one who is being coached to disregard her body’s guidance.

 Episiotomies should be rare, and tearing isn’t inevitable.
 Women who arm themselves with information and support can travel through birth uplifted, empowered, and intact.
 I, for one, intend to do just that the next time around.
-[And I did!]
+[And I did!
+Twice!]